Three-quarters of people nearing retirement don’t know what income they can expect once they stop working.

 If you retire younger it might be less.
 If you retire older, or have health issues – which means you may qualify for an enhanced annuity - it might be more.

 Annuity rates rise and fall.
-Generally they're low when interest rates are low – like now.
+Generally they're low when interest rates are low.

 Although they could fall further, when you come to retire they could well be higher.